xELIXER/cricket-simulator/README.md

 Game of Cricket:  Write classes CricketGame, Player, Match and MatchController and any class thet they think is required.
 Write a random function which returns 0,1,2,3,4,5,6 or W.  That is for every ball it says runs or wicket.
 Match controller to take 2 teams and uses the sequence of random function calls and prints the results.
 Run multiple times and print results" please create your individual repository on git every time I give an enhancement on the project.. it should be checked in as a new branch

 ### Files
+All the classes with only instance variable and no methods are put into /beans.
+All the functions that operate on objects and call different functions are put into /controller. /util has all the class with only static functions, i.e. we only use the class name to use the functions defined in them. /main holds the class that has the main function written.
   - Beans
     - Match
     - Player